Ideas-on-Stage/ideasonstage.com/content/news/2022-08-16-how_to_make_your_message_relevant_to_your_audience.en.md

 My hope when writing these articles is that business leaders will put the advice into action and improve their presentations.
 Please let me know if you’ve had a chance to deliver a presentation where you put the audience first.
 Let me know any feedback and please share the articles with friends and colleagues.

-Another resource we offer to help you improve your presentations is the [Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/).

-After you answer a series of simple yes/no questions you’ll receive an instant score plus suggestions for improvement.
-When you complete the scorecard you’ll also receive a free pdf copy of our best-selling book **Business Presentation Revolution**.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
+It takes less than 3 minutes.
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.

 <!--EndFragment-->